Your vacay wardrobe is about to get a whole lot better!

 With an apple shape figure, shop for one-pieces rather than bikinis as a one piece will show off your decolletage and flatten that tum at the same time.

 If you're self conscious and want to wear shorts, think again - a delicately draped sarong or high cut swimsuits (baywatch style) is a much better way to go.

-If you have big hips and slim shoulders, forget about those one piece swimsuits - they may accentuate that tiny waist of yours but they also shorten your legs and nobody wants that to get in the way of a #hotdoglegs selfie.
+Big hips and slim shoulders?
+Forget about those one piece swimsuits - they may accentuate that tiny waist of yours but they also shorten your legs and nobody wants that to get in the way of a #hotdoglegs selfie.